cyrilbois/gd-gatsby-blog/src/pages/2017-12-31-interesting-things-other-people-did-in-2017/index.md

 - [unitethesefuckers](http://unitethesefuckers.com/) is a news aggregator that helps you in getting a balanced perspective of what liberals and conservatives are reading.
 - Vicki Boykis wrote [this article on how Facebook is collecting your data](http://veekaybee.github.io/2017/02/01/facebook-is-collecting-this/).
 I was already considering quitting Facebook for some time.
 This piece gave me the final push.
 - Sasha Trubetskoy made [this cool subway-style map of Roman roads](http://sashat.me/2017/06/03/roman-roads/?utm_source=hackernewsletter&utm_medium=email&utm_term=fav).
 - Matt Stiles created the visualization [how common is your birthday](http://thedailyviz.com/2016/09/17/how-common-is-your-birthday-dailyviz/).
 I didn't know that September was the busiest month for births.
+Apparently the 16th of April (my birthday) is not so common.
 - Matt also published [Visualizing more than a decade of North Korean defections](http://thedailyviz.com/2017/12/22/visualizing-more-than-a-decade-of-north-korean-defections/).
 I was really surprised to discover that North Korean women are three times more likely to defect than men.
 - Ben Eater wrote a comprehensive guide on [how to build an 8-bit computer from scratch](https://eater.net/?utm_source=hackernewsletter&utm_medium=email&utm_term=fav).
 - Stefan Zapf and Christopher Kraushaar created a [solar correlation map](https://www.oreilly.com/learning/a-new-visualization-to-beautifully-explore-correlations?imm_mid=0ed213&cmp=em-data-na-na-newsltr_20170208).
 I really like this new way of representing correlation, and I started making my own version with D3 and Vue.js (they used matplotlib).
 I will post it here on the blog when it's ready.
 - Eric Roston and Blacki Migliozzi wrote the series of articles [How a Melting Arctic Changes Everything](https://www.bloomberg.com/graphics/2017-arctic/)
-- Going from North Pole to South Pole, the New York Times [series of articles about Antarctica](https://www.nytimes.com/interactive/2017/05/18/climate/antarctica-ice-melt-climate-change.html?_r=0) was a visual masterpiece.
+- Going from North Pole to South Pole, the New York Times published a [series of articles about Antarctica](https://www.nytimes.com/interactive/2017/05/18/climate/antarctica-ice-melt-climate-change.html?_r=0).
+It's a visual masterpiece.
 - Ideo created this nice [Font map](http://fontmap.ideo.com/).
 - Russell Goldenberg and Dan Kopf created a cool dataviz about [the unlikely odds of making it big](https://pudding.cool/2017/01/making-it-big/).
 - The Pudding kept publishing a lot of really good stuff.
 I particularly liked this piece by Colin Morris: [are Pop Lyrics Getting More Repetitive?](https://pudding.cool/2017/05/song-repetition/)